ISNIT0/jquery.pageFilter/README.md

-# jquery.pageFilter
+# jquery.tabify
-Easily add a filter to your web page
+Easily add tabs to your page.